Apache

 The directory specified here needs to be a real directory.
 Symlinks are not allowed.

-This applies only to the last directory in the path (in the example above, current
+This applies only to the last directory in the path (in the example above, current can be a symlink but html cannot).

 Custom Default Webroot